DominicOH/ChIP2MACS2/README.md

 4. MACS2 is then used to call peaks

 ## Usage
-Clone the repository to your intended destination:
+Clone the repository to your intended destination and turn it into an executable:

 `git clone https://github.com/DominicOH/ChIP2MACS2.git`
+`cd ChIP2MACS2`
+`chmod +x ChIP2MACS2`

 Define a conda environment of required packages using the included `environment.yaml` file.